tienbg-zigexn/l-d-security-note/reading_book.md

 # Note when reading the book

-The author of this book is just teaching and writting books.
+The author of this book is just teaching and writing books.
 He does not do real works.
 I am getting a hard time convince myself to read.

 ## Terminologies

 - Asset: Anything that has values.
     - Tangible: servers, computers, network devices, etc.
-    - Intangible: plan, data, softwares, intellectual properties, etc.
+    - Intangible: plan, data, software, intellectual properties, etc.
     - People: customers, employees, personal identity information, etc.
     - Threat: anything that has potentials to cause harm, damage to a asset.
     - Vulnerability: security weaknesses or flaw in the system (most